Orange Chicken Recipe

 photo of the sauce for easy orange chicken by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth

-Step 9 — Toss the chicken in the sauce until it’s completely coated.
+3 — Toss the chicken in the orange sauce until it’s completely coated.
 You want to make sure that all of your chicken has that lovely orange sauce all over it.
-If you like your orange chicken extra saucy, go ahead and double the sauce.

 photo mixing the chili sauce for easy orange chicken by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth